Maytag MVWC400XW High-Efficiency Washer Review

 |Bulky setting for large items

-For large items that won't tumble on the wash plate, the bulky setting
+For large items that will not tumble on the wash plate, the bulky setting

 fills the drum with enough water to submerge the item.
 This offers a